 CliffSearch: Structured Agentic Evolution for Scientific Algorithm Discovery

-CliffSearch evolves structured research artifacts in either theory+code or code-only mode, with benchmark fitness, reviewer gates (correctness/originality), and role-specialized LLM operators for crossover, exploration mutation, and correction mutation.
+CliffSearch evolves structured research artifacts in either theory+code or code+design-intent mode, with an in-loop runtime harness, benchmark fitness, reviewer gates (correctness/originality), and role-specialized LLM operators for crossover, exploration mutation, and correction mutation.

 Abstract